 We also have the ability to continue to invest in subsequent funding rounds as a company grows and develops.

 But this is not all forward planning—we are already investing.

 This will give start-ups access to industry expertise and specialised lab and clinical facilities and infrastructure to develop and commercialise their innovations.

 Andrew [Nash] will talk more about the Incubator in his presentation, so I won’t steal his thunder now.

 But it’s a great example of how our unique business model can bring together leading universities, global companies, research institutes, start-ups, businesses, investors and government.

-This Platform matches investments by Victoria’s top universities to create pre-seed investment funds.
+This fund matches investments by Victoria’s top universities to create pre-seed investment funds.